buntine/p-prime-prime/CONTENT.md

 [- > + <]
 ```

 Interesting!
-I might just take a moment here to state that there is something very fulfilling about defining a programming language in which `DRILL` is a valid program (although, I admit, Böhm used different names).
+I might just take a moment here to mention that there is something very fulfilling about defining a programming language in which `DRILL` is a valid program (although, I admit, Böhm used different names).

 Let's try another program<sup>6</sup> that moves a value from cell `0` two places to the right (cell `2`):